 Just when you thought you’d left the UCASes of the world behind, you’ll have to get back into the swing of ordering millions of prospectuses and choosing a provider.
 Some of you may have already landed a training contract, with your firm instructing you which provider to choose.
 This is handy as it saves you time and could save you money as the firm could cough up the costs of the LPC too!

 If you haven’t got a contract, it may be useful to check where firms send their trainees.
 This will allow you to mould yourself into an ideal trainee.
-However, if you haven’t got a training contract secured, there are fees to consider, unfortunately.
+If you haven’t got a training contract secured, there are fees to consider, unfortunately.
 With a minimum cost of around £10,000, choosing to study the LPC is not a decision to be taken lightly.
 Remember, there’s no guarantee of securing a contract.

 Having said that, there are numerous ways to cover the costs of an LPC.
 Although student loans now exist for postgraduate study, the LPC counts as a diploma and so is not eligible.
 You could look into scholarships or get yourself a career development loan.